Siphon880gh/devbrain/___Game Development, Unreal/Level 1 - Basics/Foliage (5.3).md

 Go into Foliage Mode (from selection Mode dropdown) → Paint

-Click Add Foliage button and select from the dropdown (there should be foliage to select if you successfully “Add to Project” earlier)
+Click Add Foliage button (green plus icon) and select from the dropdown (there should be foliage to select if you successfully “Add to Project” earlier)

+Now that foliage is added to your sidebar.
+You can add more if you want.

+Select the foliage you want by double clicking it, then it'll be checkmarked.

 Then move your mouse over the level and you’ll see a mass effect overlay - that will be where the grass will randomly spawn in.
 Click to confirm.